-Yes it’s another programme to learn but its interface is very intuitive and the time spent initially learning how to use it, will be saved time and time again moving forward.
+Yes it’s another program to learn but its interface is very intuitive and the time spent initially learning how to use it, will be saved time and time again moving forward.

-Use Photoshop to create your files and InDesign to organise them.
+Use Photoshop to create your files and InDesign to organize them.

-InDesign makes aligning various images and drawings on a page very easy through its guides that snap to alignments, centres and even spacing’s.
-Photoshop just isn’t designed for large scale organisation with multiple images on a singular page.
+InDesign makes aligning various images and drawings on a page very easy through its guides that snap to alignments, centers and even spacing’s.
+Photoshop just isn’t designed for large scale organization with multiple images on a singular page.

 Here showitbetter.co have created an excellent video discussing and demonstrating this:

-The composition and organisation of your presentation boards is also important to not only showcase your work but to also tell the story of the process and sell the scheme to your audience.
+The composition and organization of your presentation boards is also important to not only showcase your work but to also tell the story of the process and sell the scheme to your audience.

 Again showitbetter have produced a video on this below: